Dynamics of clusters of galaxies with extended $f(\chi)$ gravity: Results and discussion

-Up to now it has generally been thought that a MOND-like extended theory of gravity was not able to explain the dynamics of clusters of galaxies without the necessary introduction of some sort of unknown dark matter component.
-Our aim has been to show that in order to account for this dynamical description without the inclusion of dark matter, it is necessary to introduce relativistic corrections in the proposed extended theory.
-To do so, we have chosen the particular \( f(\chi) = \chi^{3/2} \) MOND-like metric extension of \citet{bernal11a}, which has also shown to be in good agreement with gravitational lensing of individual, groups and clusters of galaxies and with the dynamics of the universe providing an accelerated expansion without the introduction of any dark matter and/or energy entities \citep[see e.g. the review of][and references therein]{mendoza15}.
+Up to now it has generally been thought that a MOND-like extended theory of gravity was not able to explain the dynamics of clusters of galaxies without the necessary introduction of some sort of unknown DM component.
+Our aim has been to show that in order to account for this dynamical description without the inclusion of DM, it is necessary to introduce relativistic corrections in the proposed extended theory.
+To do so, we have chosen the particular $f(\chi) = \chi^{3/2}$ MOND-like metric extension \citep{bernal11a}, which has also shown to be in good agreement with gravitational lensing of individual, groups and clusters of galaxies and with the dynamics of the Universe providing an accelerated expansion without the introduction of any dark matter and/or energy entities \citep[see][for a review]{mendoza15}.

 A similar analogy occurred when studying the orbit of Mercury about a century ago.
-Its motions are mostly understood with Newton's theory of gravity.
+Its motions were mostly understood with Newton's theory of gravity.
 However it was necessary to add relativistic corrections to the underlying gravitational theory to account for the precession of its orbit.
-Mercury orbits at a velocity \( \sim 50 \text{km}/\text{s} \), implying a Lorentz factor of \( \sim 10^{-4} \) and already relativistic corrections are required.
-Typical velocities of clusters of galaxies are \( \sim 10^{3} \text{km}/\text{s} \) with a Lorentz factor \( \sim 10^{-3} \).
+Mercury orbits at a velocity $ v \sim 50 \, \mathrm{km}/\mathrm{s} $, implying $ v/c \sim 10^{-4} $ and already relativistic corrections are required.
+Typical velocities of clusters of galaxies are $ v \sim 10^{3} \, \mathrm{km}/\mathrm{s} $, with $ v/c \sim 10^{-3} $.
 This means that the dynamics of clusters of galaxies are about one order of magnitude more relativistic than the orbital velocity of Mercury and so, if the latter required relativistic corrections, then the necessity to describe the dynamics of clusters of galaxies with relativistic corrections are even more important.